Stu1958/Bitaxe-ESP32CYD-Monitor/Update.md

 ### 2. Selecting the Firmware
 *   Click the **"Choose File"** (or "Browse") button.
-*   Locate and select the `.bin` file on your device.
+*   Locate and select the UpdateOnly.bin file you downloaded from the Github files section.
-    *   *Tip: In Arduino IDE, this is created via Sketch > Export Compiled Binary.*

 ### 3. Starting the Update
 *   Click the bright yellow **"START UPDATE"** button.